ArmanGrewal007/armangrewal007-py/Contributing.md

 4. Raise a PR
 5. I will upload the package to PyPI using twine and my API key `twine upload dist/*`

+## Steps to push to homebrew
+6. ...
+TODO: run some actions in homebrew-armangrewal007

+## Steps to push to winget
+7. ...
+TODO: create a .exe and push to some registry (try github releases)

 ## Notes for me

 1. Run `pip install -e .` in local to install the module in editable mode, so that when you make changes in the `cli.py` file, you don't need to build the pacakge again, and just run `armangrewal007` to see the changes.